AlbertGallegoJimenez/SEATool/README.md

 ### Installation

-0. Make sure you have cloned the base ArcGIS Anaconda environment so you can install more packages.
-More info [here](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/clone-an-environment.htm).
+0. Make sure **you have cloned the base ArcGIS Anaconda environment** so you can install more packages.
+More info on how to clone the base environment [here](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/clone-an-environment.htm).
-1. Clone this repo on your computer.
+1. **Download this repository** on your computer.
+You have two options:
+   - **Via Git** (recommended): Open a terminal and run `git clone https://github.com/AlbertGallegoJimenez/SEATool`
+   - **Direct download**: Click the green `<> Code` button at the top of this page, then select `Download ZIP` and extract it to your desired location.
-2. Check that you have installed all the required libraries used in the toolbox.
+2. Check that you have installed all the **required libraries** used in the toolbox.
 All packages with their tested versions are listed in [requirements.txt](https://github.com/AlbertGallegoJimenez/shoreline-evolution-tool/tree/main/requirements.txt).
 To install the packages, follow these steps:
    1. Open an Anaconda terminal and activate the cloned version of the ArcGIS Anaconda environment. (_If you don't have Anaconda installed on your computer, you can try to open the ArcGIS terminal located in "C:\Program Files\ArcGIS\Pro\bin\Python\Scripts\proenv.bat" or just type "Python Command Prompt" in the Windows search box and open this terminal_)
    2. Navigate to the main directory of your local clone of the repo and install the packages via pip:
       ``` shell
+        cd path/to/SEATool
         pip install -r requirements.txt
       ```
 3. Open the Catalog Pane in ArcGIS Pro and add the Python Toolbox (.pyt) to see the tools.